 - There are also issues of deviation.
 You can deviate for purposes such as unique needs of a child or extraordinary medical costs.

 In Massachusetts, income only goes up to $250,000.
 Consideration of parenting time could make the child support go up or down.
-Furthermore, as of 2013, college costs were considerations that went into child support to a point where any support over the age of 18 is really looked at under the microscope.
+Furthermore, as of 2013, college costs were considerations that went into child support.
 Medical insurance is something that is also going to be paid and co-pays are the responsibility of the recipient for the first $250 a year.
 Child support cases are fact-based.
 Know your judge because every judge has wide discretion and can interpret the law differently.